-Based on FLY’s successful Law and Leadership program models, FLY’s Aftercare Program is a year-long, two-part program providing legal education and case management to youth who are incarcerated in residential facilities, Muriel Wright Residential Center and William F. James Boys Ranch.
+Based on FLY’s successful Law and Leadership program models, FLY’s Aftercare Program is a two-part program providing legal education and case management to youth who are incarcerated in residential facilities.

 The second phase of the Program begins once youth are released from incarceration.
-Upon release, the FLY facilitators who provided their 4-6 month law class become their case managers/mentors who offer structured support and guidance throughout their 6 month aftercare probationary period.
+Upon release, the FLY facilitators who provided the class become their case managers/mentors who offer structured support and guidance up to 6 months during the aftercare probationary period.
 Youth work with their case managers to set goals around education, work, and getting their lives back on track.